GoInterject/ids-dotnet-api/interject.data.api/Examples/PortalParameters.md

-# Dataportal Parameters
+# Data Portal Parameters

-Dataportal parameters allow you to get specific data inputs from the spreadsheet through Interject.
+Data portal parameters allow you to get specific data inputs from the spreadsheet through Interject.
 There are two types of parameters: Formula and System.

 ## Formula Parameters